Logo Icon

 These reforms are not merely cosmetic but represent a comprehensive reworking of India’s criminal laws to align with contemporary realities.

-The new laws address long-standing inefficiencies and inadequacies of the previous statutes, which have been criticized for being outdated and unresponsive to modern society's needs.
+The new laws address long-standing inefficiencies and inadequacies of the previous statutes, which have been criticised for being outdated and unresponsive to modern society's needs.
 The drive for these changes was fueled by the necessity to enhance legal procedures, integrate technological advancements, and ensure more robust protection of citizens’ rights.